rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 ---
 title: Quotes
-description: My favourite quotes
+description: My favorite quotes
-lastUpdatedDate: 2024-08-31
+lastUpdatedDate: 2024-10-02
 ---

 > Butler’s novel [*Parable of the Sower*] is brutal and soaring.
 I guess there’s a word people sometimes use for that combination: biblical.